Non-Verbal Hand Signals

-From day 1 I introduce non-verbal hand signals in my class.
+From day one I introduce non-verbal hand signals in my class.
 These are used to keep disruptions minimal while teaching.
 These posters are displayed near the front of my classroom so that students can always see them.
 They simply hold up a number with their fingers when they need something.
 If it is an ok time, I simply give them a thumbs up.
 If I want them to wait until I’m finished and then they can get up, I give them a thumbs sideways.
-If it is something I do not want them to do then I respond with a thumbs down.
+I respond with a thumbs down if it is something I do not want them to do.

 This strategy is so simple and so effective.
 The goal is for your students to get more tally marks in a day than the teacher.
 Simply make a T chart on your board with the words teacher and students.
 Any time throughout the day that students are working hard and following directions, give them a point.
 I like to also have them say a fun saying too.
 Example: I love how quietly we all got up and walked to our seats.
 Give yourselves are yee-haw!
 Then the whole class says yee-haw and throws their arms in the air.